 (1) An order nisi for a writ of Mandamus, or for relief of a like nature shall be granted only on the application of a person who is interested in the relief sought.

-(2) Subject to paragraph (3), the applicant must state by affidavit that the application is made at his instance as applicant.
+(2) Subject to subrule (3), the applicant must state by affidavit that the application is made at his instance as applicant.

 (3) When the applicant is a corporation an officer or agent of the corporation must state by affidavit that the application is to be made by the corporation as applicant.

+[Rule 15 amended in Gazette 28 Jun 2011 p.
+2552.]

 16. Form of writ

 (1) Unless otherwise ordered by the Court, a writ of Mandamus shall command the person to whom it is addressed to do the act in question, or show cause why he has not done it.